lucarammel/AntaresInvest/docs/handson.md

 Before running anything in **local** : **MAKE SURE YOU SAVE PROPERLY THE ANTARES DATASET** because the algorithm changes the dataset at the roots.
 To make a proper save please follow the guidelines :

 * Run the code below.
-Make sure you run this here : `/antaresinvest`
+Make sure you run this here : `/antaresinvest`.
+Then, if you want to use api, upload the archive `zip` of the simulation on AntaresWeb.
+[Generate](api/#get-your-token) your token.

 ```R
 library(magrittr) # Load magrittr to import the pipe operator: %>%